charliehou1920/pair-trading-project/README.md

 # pair-trading-project
 ### Setup and Links

 <p> - The dependencies of this project are stored in the pyproject.toml which you can find it in the repo.
 Please use rye commands "rye sync" to setup this project.
-Also note you have to delete my original .venv folder first before run "rye sync" for the first time.
+Also note that you have to delete my original .venv folder first before run "rye sync" for the first time.
 <p> - Pair_Trading_Research.ipynb stored in "trading" folder is the research branch for this project.
 It contains EDA, hyper-parameters tuning, and model selection.
 We recommend you to run it on Google Colab.
 <p> - pair_trading.py stored in "trading" folder this is the dev branch of this project. <b>Run this file first</b> to generate the metaflow data.
 To run pair_trading.py successfully, please run "python pair_trading.py" first and then run "python pair_trading.py run".
 <p> - After the metaflow data are generated, run app.py in "app" folder to generate a web application using streamlit.
 To run app.py successfully, please run the command "python app.py" first and then run "python -m streamlit run app.py" to generate the web page.